sagol-python-for-neuroscientists/course_site_2021/README.md

 * Assignment 2 - Click [here](https://classroom.github.com/a/LtzsOIun) to receive a link to the assignment.
 Deadline: 30.3.20, 15:00.
 The full solution and grades can be found in `assignments/assignment2`.
 * Assignment 3 - Click [here](https://classroom.github.com/a/4UvjEB_-) to receive a link to the assignment.
 Deadline: 13.4.20, 15:00.
 * Assignment 4 - Click [here](https://classroom.github.com/a/aR1N9NrI) to receive a link to the assignment.
 Deadline: 4.5.20, 15:00.
+* Assignment 5 - Click [here](https://github.com/sagol-python-for-neuroscientists/hw5) to reach the assignment. _Submission is different this time_.
+Deadline: 18.5.20, 15:00.

 ## Hackathon

 The course's final project will be completed during a hackathon orchestrated by the Sagol school.
-A list of projects will be created later on this semester, and each student will assign him or herself to a project.
-Dates for the hackathon will be announced during the semster.

-Note: Due to COVID-19 we'll probably change the format of this event to an online meeting.
-More news to follow.
+Please send me by mail suggestions for suitable projects.
+More details were given in the lecture conducted on 4.5.20.